samanthajrexroat/samanthajrexroat/README.md

 - 👋 Hi, I’m @samanthajrexroat
-- 👀 I’m interested in web development 😊, music, snowboarding, trail running, embroidery, and history.
+- 👀 I’m interested in web development 😊, music, education, snowboarding, trail running, embroidery, and history.
-- 🌱 I’m currently learning web development!
+- 🌱 I’m currently learning React through the University of Denver Full-Stack Web Development Bootcamp.
-- 💞️ I’m looking to collaborate on basically anything as I am at the beginning of my journey.
+- 💞️ I’m looking to collaborate on music education platforms, educational resources, and anything that will make the internet more accessible to all people.
 - 📫 How to reach me: samanthajrexroat@gmail.com
 - 📱 Check out my portfolio at https://samanthajrexroat.github.io/Portfolio/
 <!---